Jade, Burma's Green Glory.

 Lower qualities of nephrite (utility jade) are used to make dinnerware, trays, tea sets, figurines and interior decorative accessories.

 As for the colour, well yes, what about the colour?
 The first thing that pops up before our mind's eye when we hear the word 'jade' is a green piece of stone.
 Green?
 Why green?
 Because jade is always green or is it?
-Jade occurs in six natural colours: green, lavender, red, yellow, white (the creamy white is in China known as 'mutton fat') and black (which is actually very dark green).
+Jade occurs in six natural colours: green, lavender, red, yellow, white (the creamy white is in China known as 'mutton fat') and black (which is very dark green).
 But concerning colours is also to differentiate between nephrite and jadeite.

 The colour range for nephrite is not nearly as broad as for jadeite and is usually characterized by a certain dullness of colour and waxiness of texture.